Steve Buscemi: 2009–2015: Boardwalk Empire

 Buscemi continued directing for television including for the Showtime series Nurse Jackie (2009–2011) starring Edie Falco, the NBC sitcom 30 Rock (2009–2011) starring Tina Fey and Alec Baldwin and Portlandia from 2014 to 2015.
 He also directed 27 episodes of his web series Park Bench with Steve Buscemi (from 2014 to 2015).

 Buscemi starred in the HBO drama series Boardwalk Empire created by Terence Winter.
-The series started in 2010, where Buscemi assumed the role as Enoch "Nucky" Thompson (based on Enoch L. Johnson), a corrupt Atlantic City politician who rules the town during the Prohibition era.
+The series started in 2010, where Buscemi assumed the role of Enoch "Nucky" Thompson (based on Enoch L. Johnson), a corrupt Atlantic City politician who rules the town during the Prohibition era.
 Buscemi's performance garnered him a Golden Globe Award for Best Actor – Television Series Drama; he later received two more nominations for his work on the same show.
 In 2011 he hosted NBC's Saturday Night Live.
 Buscemi had a recurring role as Lenny Wosniak in the NBC sitcom 30 Rock from 2007 to 2013.
 During this time he appeared as a guest star in numerous shows such as the IFC sketch series Portlandia (2014–2017), the Comedy Central sketch series Inside Amy Schumer (2016), the Netflix comedy series Unbreakable Kimmy Schmidt (2016), and the Comedy Central comedy series Broad City (2017).
 He also acted alongside Adam Sandler in the animated film Hotel Transylvania 2 and The Ridiculous 6, (both in 2015).

 He hosts, directs, and produces his own web series talk show, Park Bench with Steve Buscemi, which ran from 2014 to 2015.
 Buscemi won the Primetime Emmy Award for Outstanding Short Form Variety Series for the series in 2016.
 Also that year, Buscemi co-starred alongside Louis C.K. and Alan Alda in C.K.'s acclaimed comedy-drama web series Horace and Pete.
 In an interview with The Hollywood Reporter, Buscemi was the first actor to sign on to the project; with Boardwalk Empire over he was available to star in the series.
 The two reportedly "met up in New York City where C.K. pitched the still evolving series idea to Buscemi.
 He signed on, on the spot, to play C.K.'s brother, Pete".